Bleu du Vercors-Sassenage: Characteristics

-Bleu du Vercors-Sassenage (/fr/) is a mild pasteurized natural rind cow's milk blue cheese originally produced by monks in the Rhône-Alpes region of France in the 14th century.
-Now made in the Dauphiné area, the cheese has been a protected Appellation d'Origine Contrôlée since 1998.
-As a requirement, the cheese has to be composed of milk from Montbéliard, Abondance or Villard cows.
+Bleu du Vercors-Sassenage is a sweet and creamy semi-soft blue cheese.
+It is produced in wheels with a diameter of 27 to 30cm and a height of 7 to 9cm, weighing 4 to 4.5kg.
+The fat content is around 28%.
 The cheese is unpressed and uncooked and contains the mold Penicillium roqueforti.
 In Larousse's Grand Dictionnaire Universel of the 19th century, King Francis I is described as being quite fond of the cheese.